Camping-RSO/camping-map-ms/README.md

 ## Environment variables

 This microservice camping API requires microservices endpoint.
+For that you can set:
+- `KUMULUZEE_DATASOURCES0_CONNECTIONURL`,
+- `KUMULUZEE_DATASOURCES0_USERNAME`,
+- `KUMULUZEE_DATASOURCES0_PASSWORD` and
+- `KUMULUZEE_SERVER_BASEURL`

-For that you can set KUMULUZEE_DATASOURCES0_CONNECTIONURL, KUMULUZEE_DATASOURCES0_USERNAME, KUMULUZEE_DATASOURCES0_PASSWORD and KUMULUZEE_SERVER_BASEURL environment variables when running with Docker.
+environment variables when running with Docker.

 ## Database